Defender (video game): Development

+The development team included Eugene Jarvis, who led the effort, and Larry DeMar.
+Steve Ritchie advised on the project.

-Defender was Williams Electronics' first attempt at developing a new video game; the company's earlier game was a Pong clone.
-The popularity of coin-operated arcade games in 1979 spurred the company to shift its focus from pinball games to arcade games.
+Defender was Williams Electronics' first attempt at developing an original video game; the company's earlier game was a Pong clone.
+The popularity of coin-operated video games in 1979 spurred it to expand beyond pinball games.
 The company chose Eugene Jarvis, who had a successful record of Williams pinball games, to head development.
+Additionally, the release of Taito's Space Invaders in 1978 inspired Jarvis to pursue arcade game development.
 Larry DeMar, Sam Dicker, and Paul Dussault assisted Jarvis.

-At the time, Williams had a small staff and the management was unfamiliar with technology used for its electronic games.
-As a result, the staff was afforded a large amount of creative freedom.
+Development began around October 1979.
+The team first determined the specifications of the game's hardware.
+They aimed to portray Williams games as technologically advanced and included more capabilities than the game required.
+At the time, Williams had a small staff and its management was unfamiliar with the technology used for its electronic games.
+As a result, the developers were afforded a large amount of creative freedom.
+They used a Motorola EXORciser computer to develop the game's program.